Thanks to Dave Rowntree for many of the player images after 1984.

 With Portsmouth struggling financially, in July 2012 Leeds United finally got their man when he moved to Elland Road for the 2012-13 season, where he played 36 times and scored four goals.
 With fate repeating itself, as it had at Portsmouth, Leeds United needed to raise funds and thus he was made available for transfer in August 2013.
 Remaining hugely popular with Argyle fans (he had donated to emergency funds when the club was in administration), he was serenaded with a heartfelt chorus of “We want our Norris back!” when paraded as a half-time guest in the Sky-televised clash between his two former clubs, Argyle and Portsmouth, at Home Park in October 2013.

 But it was not to be; Norris remained on Leeds' books but was rarely selected over the following year and a half.
 He was released on transfer deadline day at the beginning of February 2015 and two weeks later signed for Peterborough United, his hometown club, until the end of the season.
 Finding himself without a contract again, his next move was back to the South West in August 2015, to play once again for Paul Sturrock on a non-contract basis at Yeovil Town.
+However, after just a single game for the Glovers he left and signed for League One rivals Blackpool, having been offered a contract until the end of the 2015-16 season.

 If you can add to this profile, perhaps with special memories, a favourite story or the results of your original research, please contribute here.